 - Social inflation: Some of the rising costs of insurance claims are resulting from societal trends toward increased litigation, broader contract interpretations, plaintiff friendly legal decisions, and larger jury awards.

-- Extreme weather events: Many experts believe severe storms, extreme temperatures, wildfires, and flooding are the new norm.
+- Extreme weather events: Many specialists believe severe storms, extreme temperatures, wildfires, and flooding are the new norm.
 As these catastrophes become more frequent, the insurance industry and the economy will likely struggle to keep up with the losses.

 - COVID-19: The full cost of COVID-19 has yet to be determined.
 However, if courts mandate insurance carriers to cover COVID-19 claims under certain policies (which the policies were not designed to cover), it could drive insurers bankrupt.